vickonrails/prudent/README.md

 - Lighthouse score of 98

 ## Todo

 - [ ] Animate hamburger & mobile navigation
-- [ ] Add credits for UI screenshots
+- [x] Add credits for UI screenshots
-- [ ] Use appropriate Apple/Google buttons
+- [x] Make top left section a link

 ## Contributing

 This is a WIP, you can report issues you find or send a pull request to fix them.

 Happy hacking 🎉🎉🎉